GoBlog

 ReadyEdgeGo

-Want to be a Doctor?
+Want to Be a Doctor?
 Your Pathway to Medicine

 Your Pathway to Medicine

-No one’s pathway to medicine is ever the same.
-Hello everyone, my name is Pranshul and I am one of the Biological and Health Sciences mentors at ReadyEdgeGo.
-I am currently in my third year of medical school and have recently started doing my clinical rotations, which is where I get to go to the hospital and practice medicine in a highly supervised environment.
+My name is Pranshul, and I am currently in my third year of medical school.
+I have recently started doing my clinical rotations, which means going to the hospital and practicing medicine in a highly supervised environment.

-Before I started my path to Medicine
+Before I Started My Path to Medicine

-My Advice On Your Pathway To Medicine
+My Advice on Your Pathway to Medicine

-What Do I Need To Do In High School And Undergrad To Get Into Medical School?
+What Do I Need to Do in High School and Undergrad to Get into Medical School?

 1. One year of general biology

-2. A year of physics
+2. One year of physics

 3. One year of general chemistry

-4. And 1 year of biochemistry
+4. One year of biochemistry

-5. Add a year of organic chemistry
+5. One year of organic chemistry

-7. 1 year of writing
+7. One year of writing

 As you can see, there are a lot of science related courses.
 If you major in a biology or science related field, these courses will most likely be incorporated into your normal work load.